Kyagara/equinox/codegen/README.md

 Changes had to be made to translate the Rust output to Golang (I miss Option<>), mainly with how the clients are organized (I miss impl).

+Changes includes all libraries used, such as pongo2 for templating, strcase for case conversion and gjson for JSON.

 ### Todo

 - Add checks for required fields (queries and headers), returning errors if they are missing, for now only Authorization headers are required so it's not a big deal.